Sigma-Security-Group/FriendlySnek/README.md

 }
 ```

-You can easily toggle the bot's debug mode by changing the DEBUG variable in `secret.py`.
+* You can easily toggle the bot's debug mode by changing the DEBUG variable in `secret.py`.
 On debug mode, the bot will use the debug server (`debug.py` constants).

-All constants in `constants/debug.py` are for Adrian's personal Bot Testing Range (BTR).
+* All constants in `constants/debug.py` are for Adrian's personal Bot Testing Range (BTR).
 If you want the bot to work on another server you must replace all the IDs in said file.

-Run the bot by executing: `python main.py`.
+* To start the bot run:
+    * UV: `uv run main.py`
+    * Pip: `<python> main.py`